oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/peopelsoft/psft-starterpack/files/PeopleSoftMigrationTemplate.md

 *Example:*

-This document provides a high-level solution definition for the Oracle solution and aims at describing the current state, and to-be state as well as a potential high-level project scope and timeline for \<Service Provider\>.
+This document provides a high-level solution definition for the Oracle solution and aims at describing the current state, and to-be state as well as a potential high-level project scope and timeline for ${doc.config.impl.type}.

 The document may refer to a ‘Workload’, which summarizes the full technical solution for a customer (You) during a single engagement.
 The Workload is described in the chapter [Workload Requirements and Architecture](#workload-requirements-and-architecture).

-This is a living document, additional sections will be added as the engagement progresses resulting in a final Document to be handed over to the \<Service Provider\>.
+This is a living document, additional sections will be added as the engagement progresses resulting in a final Document to be handed over to the ${doc.config.impl.type}.

 # Business Context